nielsbaloe/vertxui/README.md

 			 view.sync(); // re-renders
 		});

-The ViewOn object has a reference to your model, so you don't have to keep a reference to it in your class.
+The ViewOn object has a reference to your model, so you don't have to keep a reference to it in your view class.
 You can abuse this to set the state when your Model is just a primitive for example a string.
 The method .state(model) also calls sync():

 		input.keyup(event -> {
 			view.state(input.value());